f3rhoodn/AGV_data_tools/README.md

 Example file `demo_depth_to_3D.m` shows how to use this function to convert depth to point cloud.
 Given depth and RGB images, it will display RGB, depth image and point cloud of the:

+To show point cloud it uses `pcshow` function.
+To prevent errors, Computer Vision Toolbox should be installed with Matlab, otherwise, another method of display should be used.

 4) To visualize we can either use Python (pyPlot or Open3D recommended) or Matlab (pcshow)